 A successful therapeutic approach will require

 - selection of clinically safe and effective combinations of therapeutics;

 - patient-specific preclinical testing;

 - immune-boosting agents; and

-Current latency assays fail to provide the capacity to deliver this breadth of outputs.
+Current latency assays fail to provide the capacity to include immune clearance responses.

 A key remaining question is whether virus-specific immune mechanisms including cytolytic T lymphocytes (CTL) can clear infected cells in ART-treated patients after latency is reversed. […] appropriate boosting of this response may be required for the elimination of the latent reservoir.”-K Deng et al., (2015) Nature 517,7534: 381-5.